jupyter/nbclassic/docs/source/public_server.rst

    The Open Web Application Security Project (`OWASP`_) website is a good resource on general security issues and web practices.

-You can start the notebook to communicate via a secure protocol mode by setting the ``certfile`` option to your self-signed certificate, i.e. ``mycert.pem``, with the command::
+You can start nbclassic to communicate via a secure protocol mode by setting the ``certfile`` option to your self-signed certificate, i.e. ``mycert.pem``, with the command::

-    $ jupyter notebook --certfile=mycert.pem --keyfile mykey.key
+    $ jupyter nbclassic --certfile=mycert.pem --keyfile mykey.key

 .. tip::